 You don’t need to be a programmer or know any fancy codes.
 If you can use Word, you can create a wedding website.
 It’s as easy as selecting a template and adding copy, a few hyperlinks, and some pics.
-Most online wedding website vendors offer free styles, in addition to some fancier ones, plus upgrades, like a custom domain name or a hidden copyright.
-It just all depends on what you want to spend and how fancy you want to make it!
+Most wedding website builders offer free styles, in addition to some fancier ones, plus upgrades, like a custom domain name or a hidden copyright.
+It just all depends on what you want to spend and how extra you want to make it!

 4.)
 It can reflect your wedding style.

-From Riley & Grey and Wedding Window to Minted and My Wedding, there is a plethora of providers to choose from.
+From Riley & Grey and Minted to Zola and Joy, there is a plethora of providers to choose from.
+Check out this other post on our favorite wedding website builders!
 Each of them offer all sorts of designs so you’re bound to find one that fits the look of your big day.
 Consider it one more piece of your wedding stationery; it should coordinate with the overall tone, style, and other paper pieces.